datalad/datalad/docs/source/config.rst

 (:file:`.git/config`) are inspected.

 In addition, datalad supports a persistent dataset-specific configuration.
 This configuration is stored at :file:`.datalad/config` in any dataset.
 As it is part of a dataset, settings stored there will also be in effect for any consumer of such a dataset.
+Both *global* and *local* settings on a particular machine always override configuration shipped with a dataset.

-All datalad-specifc configuration variables are prefixed with ``datalad.``.
+All datalad-specific configuration variables are prefixed with ``datalad.``.

+It is possible to override or amend the configuration using environment variables.
+Any variable with a name that starts with ``DATALAD_`` will be available as the corresponding ``datalad.`` configuration variable, replacing any ``_`` in the name with a dot, and all letters converted to lower case.
+Values from environment variables take precedence over configuration file settings.

 The following sections provide a (non-exhaustive) list of settings honored by datalad.
 They are categorized according to the scope they are typically